secretstartups/handbook/people-group/learning-and-development/newsletter/FY21-Q4/index.html.md

 **Live Learning Sessions**

 [Live learning](/handbook/people-group/learning-and-development/#live-learning) sessions are one of the ways we provide learning opportunities to team members.
-GitLab team members can sign up for any of our live learning sessions [here](https://www.signupgenius.com/go/10c0d4faeae2ca7f4c70-fy21q4).
+GitLab team members [can sign up here](https://www.signupgenius.com/go/10c0d4faeae2ca7f4c70-fy21q4) for any of our Q4 live learning sessions.
 If we add more courses throughout the quarter, they will be added there as well.

 * 2020-11-10: Live Learning - [Belonging](/company/culture/inclusion/#gitlabs-definition-of-diversity-inclusion--belonging)
 * 2020-12-03: Live Learning - [Introduction to Coaching](/handbook/leadership/coaching/)